aleksanderson/nsbuild-jenkins-agent/README.md

 nsbuild-jenkins-agent
 =====================

-Jenkins Build Agent based on Docker container with all nesessary dependencies and tools which represents a complete environment for building and deploying [NetSuite](http://www.netsuite.com/) projects.
+Jenkins Build Agent based on Docker container with all nesessary dependencies and tools which represent a complete environment for building and deploying [NetSuite](http://www.netsuite.com/) projects.

 Current Docker image supports the following NetSuite project types:
 * SDF (SuiteCloud Development Framework) projects